grst/rstudio-server-conda/README.md

 ```

-* When using multiple users a unique `secret-cookie-key` has to be regenerated for each user.
+* When using multiple users a unique `secret-cookie-key` has to be generated for each user.
 The path to the secret cookie key can be passed to `rserver` as a command line parameter.
 ```
 uuid > /tmp/rstudio-server/${USER}_secure-cookie-key
 rserver # ...